Michaelvasandani/B22-Capstone/README.md

 Variance analysis - Combined DTW and CWT.ipynb:
 The distribution of per-mouse mean DTW distances for each light condition between male and female mice for core body temperature and activity metrics processed using CWT.

+CWTexplore.ipynb:
+Demonstrates the average spectral power across all mice in each group when lights are on or off.
+Hotter regions mean higher activity rates.